AlexN93/cms-api/README.md

-# emails--templates-api
+# cms-api
-Emails Templates API service.
+CMS API service.

 ## Environment Variables
 The service should be properly configured with following environment variables.